AlexHarry7/InternetTechnology/README.md

-# InternetTechnology
+# Internet-Technology-Project
-This is for Internet Technology Project
-Writers site
+This was to create a form using javascript, html and css